axisElectronics/Axis_Company_Project/TFT_Dispaly/Nova-Touch/Development/Setting-Module/README.md

 >       @ Manual calibartion
 >
 > 2. Right now after getting NOLOAD Count, LOAD Count and entering weight value.
 When we are trying to get data from machine.
 But not getting calibated continuous data.
 > Althoutgh command is correct to calibarte. we are getting "OK" from Machine.
+[Solved]
 >
-> HINT : talk with Neeraj Sir.
->
 > 3. We are getting error when we giving tare values to machine.
+[Solved]
 >
 > 4. we need to implement password also.
-> 5. we need to increase touch sensitivity.
+> 5. we need to increase touch sensitivity.[  look uinto Touch.h ]
+> may be I have to change #define Z_THRESHOLD 350 to #define Z_THRESHOLD 500.
+>
 > 6. pre value must be print fast
 > 7. when ever we enter into Weighing Mode.
-First reset the tare weight.
+First ask tare weight.[Done]

+@ Date : 25-03-2021

-> 8.
+> 1.